Media / Press Room

 Looking for delayed and canceled flight information?
 Find real-time information on the Delayed, Canceled and Diverted Flight Information page.

-If you are a reporter and need access to our detailed list of media contacts at Phoenix Sky Harbor, email us at email@example.com.
+The link above is a password protected link.
+If you are a reporter and need the password to access to our detailed list of media contacts, email us at email@example.com.

 If you are not a member of the media and have an airport-related question, call the 24-hour airport switchboard at (602) 273-3300.
 You may also email firstname.lastname@example.org to ask a question or make a comment.